-Indicates an expected reaction (e.g. of a work step or a function).

-Indicates an unexpected reaction (e.g. of a work step or a function).

-All work marked with this symbol requires specialist knowledge and technical understanding.
+\checkmark Indicates an expected reaction (e.g. of a work step or a function).
+X Indicates an unexpected reaction (e.g. of a work step or a function).
+4 All work marked with this symbol requires specialist knowledge and technical understanding.
 In the interest of your own safety, have these jobs performed by an authorized KTM workshop.
 There, your motorcycle will be optimally cared for by specially trained experts using the specialist tools required.

-Indicates a page reference (more information is provided on the specified page).
+Indicates a page reference (more information is provided on the specified page). i Indicates information with more details or tips. " Indicates the result of a testing step.